TesterTesterov/SilkyArcTool/README.md

 1. Run the tool (main.py or .exe).
 2. Print filename (with extension!!!) or choose it by clicking on button "...".
 3. Print directory or choose it by clicking on button "...".
-4. Push the button pack or "Unpack archive" to "Pack archive" or "Pack archive (no compression)" or unpack.
+4. To unpack push the button "Unpack archive", to pack -- "Pack archive" or "Pack archive (no compression)".
 5. Just wait until it done.

 ## Русский